matteo-guardini/multipointsTask/README.md

     "yellow",  // Color for 2 points
     "orange",  // Color for 3 points
     "red",     // Color for 4 points
-    "blue",    // Additional colors as needed
+    "blue"     // Additional colors as needed
 ];
 ```